 Is there anyone that can help me while I am on Academic Probation?

 We strongly recommend that you utilize these resources as soon as possible to develop a positive plan of action.
+All resources are free!

 What happens if I am not academically successful while on Academic Probation/ Continued Academic Probation?